kw7oe/kw7oe.github.io/content/posts/deploying-elixir-phoenix-release-to-production.md

 cookie that is written to our `releases/COOKIE` file, and if we don't have `RELEASE_COOKIE` set in our environment, the randomly generated cookie  would be used.

-Everytime we extract our new release tarball, the `releases/COOKIE` might be updated to a different cookie and cause the command to unable to talk to our running application.
+Every time we extract our new release tarball, the `releases/COOKIE` might be updated to a different cookie and cause the command unable to talk to our running application.
 Here's what the [Erlang documentation][2] mentioned:

 > When a node tries to connect to another node, the magic cookies are compared.
 > If they do not match, the connected node rejects the connection.

-Our new release cookie doesn't match with our old release (running application)_ cookie, thus, they are not able to talk to each other.
+Our new release cookie doesn't match with our old release _(running application)_ cookie.
+Thus, they are not able to talk to each other.

 But, how is it related to our `bin/app pid` command?
 Isn't it just a normal command that get the process id of the application?

-It is, but internally, the command is using `rpc` mechanism to talk to the node, which spin up a hidden node and evaluate some code on the remote node _(our running application) _(refer to `elixir --help`, Distribution options for more details)_.
+It is, but internally, the command is using `rpc` mechanism to talk to the node, which spin up a hidden node and evaluate some code on the remote node _(our running application)_ _(refer to `elixir --help`, Distribution options for more details)_.

 Here is the command executed underneath every time we run `bin/app pid`: